zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 }
 ```

-The factory would inject the observer and application instances; I'm sure you
+The factory would inject the observer and application instances; we leave this
-can figure that part out on your own.
+as an exercise to the reader.

 In your `config/autoload/middleware-pipeline.global.php`, you'd do the following: